 How important is memorization to learning?
 Are our devices making us dumber?
 How can technology be used strategically in our classrooms?

-This fall EdTech and TCDC are co-hosting a book club on Dr. Michelle D. Miller’s Remembering and Forgetting in the Age of Technology: Teaching, Learning, and the Science of Memory in a Wired World.
+This fall, EdTech and TCDC are co-hosting a book club on Dr. Michelle D. Miller’s Remembering and Forgetting in the Age of Technology: Teaching, Learning, and the Science of Memory in a Wired World (2022).
 Join facilitators Mirabelle Tinio and Alex Samur as they explore how the digital devices our students bring to in-person and virtual classrooms impact learning.

 In her latest book, Dr. Miller, a psychology professor, explains the role of memory and attention in how we learn.
-Her book also helps guide instructors in discussing technology with their students and using it in the class.
-It is relevant to anyone who is concerned about how the time we spend on our devices may affect our memory.
+Her book also helps guide instructors in discussing technology with their students and using it in the classroom.
+Her research is relevant to anyone who is concerned about how the time we spend on our devices may affect our memory.

-The weekly online (Zoom) book club begins Tuesday, Sept.
+The weekly online (Zoom) book club begins on Tuesday, Sept.
 20 (4:30-5:30pm) and runs until Oct.
 25. Find the chapter breakdown below.
-During our first gathering, we will meet the participants and start discussing Chapter 1.
+During our first gathering, we will meet participants and start discussing Chapter 1.
 We would also like to spend some time co-creating the format of the book club with participants.
-We are just as happy to have a free flowing discussion as we are to organize talks around guiding questions.
+We are just as happy to have a free-flowing discussion as we are to organize talks around guiding questions.

 Weekly chapter breakdown: